Facebook

 Pruning Shears FAQs

-Which is Better: Bypass or Anvil Pruners?
+Which Is Better: Bypass or Anvil Pruners?

 Both are suitable for different things.
 For dry or dead branches, anvil pruners are better.
 For stems and soft branches, use bypass shears.

-What are Anvil Pruners Good For?
+What Are Anvil Pruners Good For?

-Cutting away dead or dry branches.
+Anvil pruners are best for cutting away dead or dry branches.
 They crush the stems and branches rather than making sharp, clean cuts, so you don’t want to use these on stems or soft branches as they could fray healthy plants.

 Can I Use Scissors for Pruning?

-What is the Difference Between a Lopper and a Pruner?
+What Is the Difference Between a Lopper and a Pruner?

 Pruning shears usually have a maximum cutting diameter of about one inch, whereas loppers can go up to 2.5 inches thick.
 If you have trees or vines, a lopper will be more effective than pruning shears.

-Why are Shears So Expensive?
+Why Are Shears So Expensive?

 How Do You Maintain Garden Pruners?